-…and receive the free
+…and receive our free DIY guide

 How to kickstart your WordPress website without relying on just a flashy theme